 TriHealth recognizes the dedication and hard work displayed by our nursing staff through a variety of awards and recognition programs.
 We are proud to celebrate their successes and appreciate their dedication and commitment to our patients and their families.

-The nurse nominated for the Excellence in Nursing Award is a role model for professionalism among his/her peers by demonstrating the five characteristics of a nursing professional:
+The nurse nominated for the Excellence in Nursing Award is a role model for professionalism among his/her peers by demonstrating the components of the Magnet Model:

 University of Cincinnati College of Nursing Florence Nightingale Award